basmith575/BrianQuest2/README.md

 <li>Come up with good items/equipments, other active/passive skills, etc.
 <li>Some way to make animationMap() code in Action.java less bad?
 <li>Make Amp skill do something (should add the Amp status effect which enhances his next non-Amp skill)
-<li>Make all the passive skills work (right now only the stat boosting ones do)
 <li>Test AfterBattleAlert stuff at some point... it's 100% untested
 <li>Save game slots - should have 3 (or more) slots that you save to, not just one save with New Game and Continue.
 Should also fix/improve the saving/loading logic with new games
 <li>Dark/Holy elements?
 Would be good for evil things like Waffle House